 Use Case

-When you are doing a DISA, you may want to log in the CDR when leg B is answered.
+When you are doing a DISA, you may want to log in to the CDR when leg B is answered.
 This is the way to do it.

 Good luck!